 This scene takes place at Ragueneau’s pastry shop, a spacious corner building.
 On the left is a counter with hanging ducks, geese, and peacocks.
-There’s a fireplace, and to the right of the stage, a door.
-Beyond that is a staircase that leads up to a dining room which we can see through open shutters.
+There’s a fireplace and, to the right of the stage, a door.
+Beyond that is a staircase that leads up to a dining room we can see through open shutters.
 In the middle of this room is an iron hook that can be raised or lowered by pulley; various game meat hangs off of it, so it’s like a chandelier… for meat-eaters.

 Much to his frustration, he repeatedly has to stop writing to do his job as chef.
 Much to the cook’s frustration, he gives his cooking advice in poetical terms (add a dactyl of soup, a caesura in between the rolls, etc.).